omgateRepo/DS-proforma/docs/features/real-estate-projects.md

 ## 3. Non-Goals
 - Debt/equity capital stack modeling (future enhancement).
-- Investor portal, document storage, or e-signatures.
+- Investor portal or e-signatures.
 - Automated market comps or rent forecasting.
+- Native file upload/storage (documents are linked via external URLs, e.g., Google Drive).

 ## 4. Users
 Two co-founders (you and your partner) share the same workspace.
 No role-based access or permissions are required at this stage; everyone can perform every action (create/delete projects, edit data, move cards).